Categories

 Special Instructions

-Paintings copied from published photographs, the internet, or existing works should not be submitted and will be disqualified.
-Please refer to the copyright and plagiarism guide for more detailed information.
+- Paintings copied from published photographs, the internet, or existing works should not be entered and will be disqualified.
+For more detailed information, check out the Copyright & Plagiarism guide.

-You can upload one image for each Painting submission.
+You can upload one image for each Painting entry.

 Work Type